Treats cutaneous T-cell lymphoma (CTCL).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using valproic acid (Depakene®) or a blood thinner such as warfarin (Coumadin®).
+- Make sure your doctor knows if you use valproic acid (Depakene®) or a blood thinner (such as warfarin, Coumadin®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, a history of blood clots, stomach or bowel problems, or a mineral imbalance such as low potassium, calcium, or magnesium in your blood.
-Tell your doctor if you have a history of heart rhythm problem such as congenital long QT syndrome.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, anemia, diabetes, stomach or bowel problems, a mineral imbalance (such as low potassium, calcium, or magnesium in your blood), or a history of blood clots.

-- This medicine may cause blood clots.
-Tell your doctor right away if you have chest pain, shortness of breath, pain in your lower leg (calf), or start coughing up blood while using this medicine.
+- This medicine may increase your risk for blood clots.
+Tell your doctor right away if you have chest pain, trouble breathing, or pain in your lower leg (calf) or if you cough up blood.